 Do you have children who are learning about the civil rights movement or are studying heroes of black history month?
-If so, this Rosa Parks Study Guide is perfect for you!
+If so, this “The Rosa Parks Story” – Rosa Parks Study Guide is perfect for you!
 It includes a biography of Rosa Parks, as well as information about the boycott of buses that she helped organize.
-Plus, we’ve included a free printable for you to use.
+Plus, we’ve included free printable Rosa Parks Worksheets for you to use.
 And you can find many educational free printables on our website that are perfect for homeschoolers, parents, and teachers.

 This guide is perfect for elementary and middle school students who are interested in learning more about this important figure in American history.
 So why not print it out and use it today?
 Your kids are guaranteed to learn from this lap book.